mwaterfall/MWPhotoBrowser/README.markdown

 ## Notes and Accreditation

-MWPhotoBrowser very gratefully makes use of 2 other fantastic open source projects:
+MWPhotoBrowser very gratefully makes use of these other fantastic open source projects:

 - [SDWebImage](https://github.com/rs/SDWebImage) by Olivier Poitrey — Used to handle downloading and decompressing of photos from the web.
 - [MBProgressHUD](https://github.com/jdg/MBProgressHUD) by Jonathan George — Used to display activity notifications.